Other HA Enhancements

 When it is set to true, the sip-pass-check option enables tracking of SIP messages that reach the primary SIP Server, including responses from SIP devices (DNs) that are monitored by SIP Server by using the oos-check and oos-force options.

-The primary SIP Server summarizes results of the checks on DNs for out-of-service status and monitors the time that has passed since the last received SIP message.
-If the primary SIP Server does not receive SIP messages for a certain period of time, SIP Server reports the SERVICE_UNAVAILABLE status to LCA/SCS.
-The period of time is chosen as the maximum of sums (among the sums of the oos-check and oos-force option values, configured for service DNs).
-When SIP Server reports the SERVICE_UNAVAILABLE status to LCA/SCS, SCS switches the primary SIP Server to the backup mode and this SIP Server reports the SERVICE_RUNNING status to LCA/SCS.
-The former backup SIP Server becomes the primary server and starts to monitor SIP traffic.
+The primary SIP Server reports the SERVICE_UNAVAILABLE status to LCA/SCS when all devices configured with the Active OOS check have failed and no other SIP messages have been received for a period of time.
+The period of time is calculated as the maximum of the sums of the oos-check and oos-force option values configured for service DNs (if oos-force is less than 5, 5 is used).
+When SIP Server reports the SERVICE_UNAVAILABLE status to LCA/SCS, SCS switches the primary SIP Server to the backup role, and SIP Server reports the SERVICE_RUNNING status to LCA/SCS.
+The backup SIP Server becomes the primary, and starts monitoring SIP traffic.

 If both the primary and backup servers receive no SIP traffic, a switchover would occur each time that the effective out-of-service timeout expires.
 To prevent frequent switchovers in this case, SIP Server detects the "double switchover" condition and doubles the effective out-of-service timeout each time that the double switchover happens"up to four times greater than the initially calculated timeout, or until one of the two servers detects SIP traffic.
 As soon as SIP traffic is detected, the server that detected the traffic remains the primary SIP Server and continues normal operation.